Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 - monitor: this component provides a custom REST service for colating the response time and SLA violation information for access by a client application

-- orders: this component represents the Switchyard application with additional 'Exchange Handler' used to intercept service communications and report them to the BAM infrastructure.

 Running the example
 -------------------